 One of my favorite things in Paris is to sit at a cafe and nurse a cafe creme, which was also Hemingway’s preference, or a cafe au lait.
 The difference is espresso is used for a cafe creme (there is no cream in a cafe creme), and brewed coffee for a cafe au lait.
 And while you can order a cappuccino in the U.S., which is basically the same as a cafe creme, it is more difficult to find a proper cafe au lait.

 The closest thing to a French cafe is the kind you make at home with fresh, fragrant beans and a stovetop coffee maker–specifically, the moka pot.
 Bialetti has been producing this pot since 1933, and it makes a smooth, bold brew.
 I have had one for almost ten years and have changed the gasket only a few times.
 The six-cup pot is adequate for two people and costs less than $30.
 Here is a good deal:

-For a cafe creme, I steam some whole milk (go for organic) with my espresso machine.
-You can also warm some in the microwave, but I like a bit of froth on top.
+For a cafe au lait, I warm some whole milk (go for organic) in the microwave, or use low heat on the stove.
 Pour a small cup of coffee (it will be strong) and an equal amount of milk.
 This sweeps me away to Paris every time!